 Electives include subjects relating to operations management, and those of more general interest.

-Information on the subjects offered can be obtained at www.lms.polyu.edu.hk.
+Information on the subjects+ offered can be obtained at here.

 + Subjects are offered according to class quota availability.

-* These subjects are included on the Continuing Education Fund (CEF) list of reimbursable courses.
+* Some subjects are included on the Continuing Education Fund (CEF) list of reimbursable courses.

-- Applicants with other post-secondary qualifications, who have been employed in industry, commerce or public administration for not less than 6 years, of which 3 years in a managerial capacity, will also be considered.
+- Applicants with other post-secondary qualifications, who have been employed in industry, commerce or public administration for not less than 6 years, including 3 years in a managerial capacity, will also be considered.

 If you are not a native speaker of English, and your Bachelor's degree or equivalent qualification is awarded by institutions where the medium of instruction is not English, you are expected to fulfil the University’s minimum English language requirement for admission purpose.
 Please refer to the "Admission Requirements" section for details.

-- Suitable candidates may be invited to attend admission interviews.
-Online applications have to be submitted before end of January 2017 in order to catch up with the 1st round of interview in mid February 2017.
+- Shortlisted candidates may be invited to attend admission interviews.
+Applications submitted before the end of December 2018 will catch up the 1st round of interview in mid January 2019.
 Other rounds of interviews will also be conducted afterwards.